We use some essential cookies to make this website work.

 It’s also possible to offer apprenticeships to your existing staff as a way to help them upskill, progress into a new role (e.g. management) and boost their productivity as well as improve retention.
 Apprenticeships can be tailored to the needs of your organisation and balance learning on-the-job with off-the-job training.

-As an employer you can fund apprenticeships by using the Apprenticeship Levy.
+As an employer you can fund apprenticeships by using the Apprenticeship Levy. levy transfer scheme ADD .

+t is important to set a realistic living wage that both attracts and retains the apprentice.
+As the employer you may want to, working with the training provider, add incremental wage increases aligned to completion of components of the apprenticeship programme that will support motivation of the apprentice through the placement.
 The current minimum wage rate for an apprentice is £6.40 per hour.
 This rate applies if the apprentice is under 19, or if they are aged 19 or over and are in their first year.
 Apprentices must be paid the national minimum wage for their age if they are an apprentice aged 19 or over and have completed your first year.

 The current National Living Wage and the National Minimum Wage rates are:

-For employers that opt into Real Living wage for London the rate is £13.15.
+For employers that opt into Real Living wage for London the rate is £13.85.

 Please note that these pay rates are minimums only.
 Most employers will often set their salaries at higher rates, depending on company policy, the sector and the role, to make their apprenticeship opportunities competitive.